About Our DC Intellectual Property Law Practice

 Some of the services we provide include:

-- Performing intellectual property audits to ensure that clients’ branding, trademarks, copyrights and content are properly protected, and to obtain that protection where gaps currently exist.
+- Performing intellectual property and technology audits to ensure that clients’ branding, trademarks, copyrights and content are properly protected, and to obtain that protection where gaps currently exist.

 - Protecting client materials and ensuring that third-party clearances and licenses are in place.